Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/howto_contribute.md

 ## Technical Setup

 This documentation is written in markdown and translated into static html pages using [mkdocs](https://www.mkdocs.org/).
-The single configuration file `mkdocs.yml` holds the pages structure as well as specification of the theme and extensions.
+The single configuration file `mkdocs.yml` contains the page structure as well as the specification of the theme and extensions.

 We manage all essential files (markdown pages, graphics, configuration, theme, etc.) within a [public Git repository](https://gitlab.hrz.tu-chemnitz.de/zih/hpcsupport/hpc-compendium), allowing for collaborative working and revision control.
-GitLab features offer different possibilities of contribution and ensure up-to-date and consistent content by including a review process.
+GitLab's features offer different possibilities of contribution and ensure up-to-date and consistent content by including a review process.
 In principle, there are three possible ways how you can contribute to this documentation.
 These are outlined below.